Access Control (Authorization)

 guest

-: can manage articles, comments and polls
+: can manage articles, comments, and polls.

-So we have defined certain roles (guest
+We have defined certain roles (guest

 , registered

-and admin
+, and admin

 ) and mentioned resources